FabianRechsteiner/geogirafe/README.md

 # Getting Started

 If you want to get started with GeoGirafe, the simplest way is to use the Docker Container : https://hub.docker.com/r/geogirafe/viewer.
 This will allow you to get a running instance of GeoGirafe with minimum effort.
-Please follow the small documentation in the DockerHub Readme.
+Please follow the small documentation in the Docker Hub Readme.

 # Work with GeoGirafe